snjsomnath/epsm/change summary/DEPLOYMENT_CHALMERS.md

 ## 🎉 Next Steps

-1. ✅ Order VM from Chalmers IT
+1. ✅ Order VM from Chalmers IT (Confirmed: 7 Oct 2025)
+   - VM: `epsm.ita.chalmers.se` (129.16.69.25)
+   - Service: `epsm.chalmers.se` (no www)
+   - OS: Red Hat Enterprise Linux 9
-2. ⏳ Wait for VM provisioning (1-2 weeks)
+2. ⏳ Receive SSH credentials and access (waiting for IT)
 3. ⏳ Deploy using this guide
 4. ⏳ Configure SAML with Björn
 5. ⏳ Test login with your CID